moira-alert/doc/source/overview.rst

   lots of ineffective queries and overloading your cluster.
 Moira relies on the incoming metric stream, and has its own fast cache for recent data.

-* **Support for all Graphite functions**
+* **Support for (almost) all Graphite functions**

-  Graphite function library is embedded directly into Moira source code.
-You can use any function and get predictable results, like in your Graphite dashboards.
+  Graphite function library (carbonapi_) is embedded directly into Moira source code.
+You can use any function and get predictable results, like in your Graphite or Grafana dashboards.

-* **Support for custom Python expressions**
+* **Support for custom expressions**

-  If simple warning/error threshold is not enough, you can write flexible Python expressions to calculate trigger state based on metric data.
+  If simple warning/error threshold is not enough, you can write flexible govaluate_ expressions to calculate trigger state based on metric data.

 * **Tags for triggers and subscriptions**